Qiscus-Integration/integration-go/README.md

 - Run the server: `make run bin=server`, or run the application with reloading on file changes with: `make run/live bin=server`.
 You can also apply this to the cron application by changing the parameter to `bin=cron`
 - The backend server will be accessible at `http://localhost:8080`
 - You can find another usefull commands in `Makefile`

+### Generate Mock for Service

+- Add the following code in the service file: `//go:generate mockery --all --case snake --output ./mocks --exported`
+- Run go generate using `make generate`